How to tell if you're financially responsible

 Are you in control of your credit card?

 A credit card may be an alternative to cash.
 It enables you to snap up bargains and in an emergency, may be a lifesaver.
-There are some cards where you can even earn reward points every time you use your credit card.

 Financial responsibility means using your credit card for convenience, not necessarily for impulse shopping or making ends meet.
 If a genuine emergency leaves you with a balance you can’t clear in one hit, it’s important to consider curbing other spending until you’ve paid it off.